felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 to copy my format if you want or create your own.
 In the end, what matters is that you create a pattern of work that tricks your brain into thinking about these ideas and have them make sense for you.
-You get bonus points if you make this review public: not only are you sharing your knowledge, but you also encourage people to participate in your journey and initiate discussions with you.
+You get bonus points if you make this review public and share your notes: not only are you sharing your knowledge, but you also encourage people to participate in your journey and initiate discussions with you.

+{{< figure src="/img/link-handwritten-notes.png" position="center" caption="" >}}

+If you are looking for a flatbed scanner, the one I am currently using is the [Canon LiDE 400](https://amazon.ca/dp/B07GPS69KF) and I am totally satisfied with it.
+Recommended!

 A nice side effect of posting your reviews on a website is that you can implement custom visualizations.
 For example, I have a [virtual bookshelf](/bookshelf) that I can use